apiad/sublime-browser-integration/README.md

 **Key binding:** `ctrl+alt+shift+b`

-Will open a menu panel, where you can find all available commands, navigate, view descriptions, etc. If in doubt, start here.
+Opens a menu panel, where you can find all available commands, navigate, view descriptions, etc. If in doubt, start here.
 All commands are accessible through this menu, but most of them also have direct key bindings.

 When first run, it will only show one command: **Launch Browser**.
 This is a necessary step before running any other browser-related command.